-Continuous radon measurements of coastal waters (~2-3 m water depth) were made at a fixed location from a float about 300 m off the marine lab from the afternoon of Nov.
-15 to about noon on Nov.
-20. There was a short period on Nov.
-16 when the system was down for maintenance.
-The record of radon concentrations showed that they generally range from about 2-6 dpm/L and show the highest activities at the lowest tidal stages.
-Furthermore, the radon maxima tend to have a period of 24-hours corresponding to the lowest low tide each day in this semidiurnal, mixed tidal environment.
-There is one exception to this observation in the early morning of Nov.
-17, when an "extra" peak occurred at about the highest tide that day.
+about 2 to 6 dpm/L and showed the highest activities at the lowest tidal stages.
+Furthermore, the radon maxima tend to have a period of 24-h corresponding to the lowest low tide each day in this semidiurnal, mixed tidal environment.
+There is one exception to this observation in the early morning of November 17, when an "extra" peak occurred at about the highest tide that day.

 We estimated SGD rates from the continuous 222Rn measurements as described in detail in Burnett and Dulaiova (2003).
 These rates (Fig. 26a) had a somewhat similar pattern as seen by some of the manual and automated seepage meters deployed at the same time.
-Over a 109-hour period, the estimated SGD based on the radon measurements ranged from 1 to 29 cm/day with an average of 13±6 cm/day.
-The average seepage rate is very close to the average calculated from the dye-dilution seepage meter of 15 cm/day although that device indicated a much broader range - from about 2 up to over 100 cm/day for short periods during the lowest tides.
-Most of the seepage spikes that were observed occurred during the lowest tides, with the exception of that one peak around noon on Nov.
-17th.
+Over a 109-h period, the estimated SGD based on the radon measurements ranged from 1 to 29 cm/day with an average of 13 ± 6 cm/day.
+The average seepage rate is very close to the average calculated from the dvedilution seepage meter of 15 cm/day although that device indicated a much broader range - from about 2 up to over 100 cm/day for short periods during the lowest tides.
+Most of the seepage spikes that were observed occurred during the lowest tides, with the exception of that one peak around noon on November 17th.
 Inspection of the rainfall record shows that this was also a period when there was a significant amount of rain (Fig. 26b).

 A direct comparison of continuous 222Rn measurements and advection rates measured by the dye-dilution seepage meter shows some interesting patterns (Fig. 27).
-It is important to note that these observations showed that the tidal modulation of SGD can be strongly non-linear.
+It is important to note that these observations showed that the tidal modulation of SGD can be strongly nonlinear.
 While the two instruments only overlapped about 2.5 days during the weeklong experiment, there are clear indications that both measurements were responding to either tidally induced or modulated forcing.
-The main peaks in both data sets have a 24-hour period and correspond to the lowest low tide each day.
+The main peaks in both data sets have a 24-h period and correspond to the lowest low tide each day.
 The seepage peaks led the peaks in the radon by an hour or two as was also seen in the data from Shelter Island.
 There are also indications in both records of secondary peaks occurring at the higher low tide.
-This is more obvious in the seepage meter record, but the radon does show a clear shoulder during the evening low tide on Nov.
-19th.
+This is more obvious in the seepage meter record, but the radon does show a clear shoulder during the evening low tide on November 19th.
 It is encouraging that these two completely independent tools respond in such a similar manner to the same process.
 The seepage meter measured flow directly from a small portion of seabed close to shore while the radon was measured in the overlying water a few hundred meters away and presumably with a much larger sphere of influence.

 The Ra isotope studies at Ubatuba revealed inputs of radium occurring in Flamengo Bay at considerable distances from shore.
-Moore and de Oliveira (submitted) calculated apparent ages of water within Flamengo Bay and used an age vs. distance plot to estimate a water residence time of the order of 10 days.
+Moore and de Oliveira (submitted for publication) calculated apparent ages of water within Flamengo Bay and used an age vs. distance plot to estimate a water residence time of the order of 10 days.
 They then developed a mass balance of 228Ra based on measured values in then seepage bags, Flamengo Bay waters, and offshore waters.
-They concluded that nearshore SGD as measured by seepage meters can support only 10% of the total SGD to these coastal waters.
+They concluded that near-shore SGD as measured by seepage meters can support only 10% of the total SGD to these coastal waters.
 Most of the SGD must be originating from fracture systems that discharge offshore.